netlify/next-runtime/docs/middleware.md

 ### `geo`

-When running at the origin, Next.js does not populate the `request.geo` object.
+When running at the origin, Next.js does not populate the `request.geo` object as part of the [NextRequest](https://nextjs.org/docs/api-reference/next/server#nextrequest).
 Fortunately there is a one line fix to get the visitor's country:

 ```typescript
 export async function middleware(req: NextRequest) {